kmaho17/shinpokered-rebalanced/README.md

 - Psywave has been enhanced with a hidden mechanic
   - Psywave will now roll for damage multiple times and use the best roll
   - The number of times that damage is rolled is based on the target's current HP with more HP causing more re-rolls
+- Fixed debug damage display not updating properly for some static damage moves

 v1.24.5
 - Minor text edit for SS Anne npc in post-game.
 - Minor fix for Itemfinder when there are multiple hidden items on screen.